Information for Parents

 - You should also have a valid passport in case of an emergency.

 - A student visa is required for a stay of over 90 days in most countries.
 While CUI staff, program sponsor staff, or host university staff may provide tips or advice, the student is ultimately responsible for obtaining his/her own visa.
-Student visas are issued by the host country government through its embassy and/or consulates in the U.S. The student will need to know where to apply, what applications materials are required, and when to apply.
+Student visas are issued by the host country government through its embassy and/or consulates in the U.S. The student will need to know where to apply, what application materials are required, and when to apply.

 - It is very important to consider the timeline for applying for a visa.
 For some countries, students must submit their visa application months before going abroad.
 In the meantime, the student's passport may be held at the consulate until soon before studying abroad.
 Keep in mind that this could interfere with your student's or your family's vacation travel plans.